nrfconnect/sdk-nrfxlib/nrf_modem/doc/softsim_interface.rst

 When the modem makes a SoftSIM request, the SoftSIM interface handles the request and forwards it to the application.
 The application then generates a response and responds to the modem through the SoftSIM interface.
 The modem can be configured at runtime to use a regular SIM or SoftSIM (iSIM), or both.
-For more information on how to enable this feature in the modem, refer to the `nRF91x1 AT Commands Reference Guide`_  or `nRF9160 AT Commands Reference Guide`_ depending on the SiP you are using.
+For more information on how to enable this feature in the modem, refer to the `nRF91x1 AT Commands Reference Guide`_  or `nRF9160 AT Commands Reference Guide`_, depending on the SiP you are using.
-The `Selecting UICC slot %CSUS`_ section in the nRF9160 AT Commands Reference Guide or the same section in the `nRF91x1 AT Commands Reference Guide`_ explains the usage of the Nordic-proprietary ``%CSUS`` command for SIM selection.
+The `Selecting UICC slot %CSUS`_ section in the nRF9160 AT Commands Reference Guide or the `same section <nRF91x1 selecting UICC slot %CSUS_>`_ in the nRF91x1 AT Commands Reference Guide explains the usage of the Nordic-proprietary ``%CSUS`` command for SIM selection.

 Handling SoftSIM requests
 *************************